JiaweiXue/MultiwaveCovidPrediction/README.md

   - feature 1: mobility data
   - feature 2: web search data
   - feature 3: historical infection data

-and
-  - code 1: training and testing code
-  - code 2: sab_gnn model code

 Features 1 and 2 can be found as "YJ Covid-19 Prediction Data" from https://randd.yahoo.co.jp/en/softwaredata.

-Feature 3 is under "/data-collection/" in this Github repository.
+Feature 3 is under "data/".

-Codes 1 and 2 are under "/SAB-GNN/" in this Github repository.

-To see implementation results, please refer to

-  - "MultiwaveCovidPrediction/SAB-GNN/sab_gnn/implementation_results_html_files/"

-or

-  - "MultiwaveCovidPrediction/SAB-GNN/sab_gnn_wsa/implementation_results_html_files/".

 ## Background
 * Recurring outbreaks of COVID-19 call for a predictor of pandemic waves with early availability.